uab-cgds-worthey/rosalution/frontend/README.md

 ### Requirements

-Rosalution frontend application and development dependenices are managed within the project's `package.json` in this project directory.
+Rosalution frontend application and development dependencies are managed within the project's `package.json` in this project directory.
 Run the following to setup application and development dependencies using Yarn.